Master Your Dreams: The 7 Steps of Goal Setting for Success

 2. Goal Journal: Maintain a dedicated notebook where you not only write down your goals but also document progress and thoughts.

-3. Daily Affirmations: Write your goals as daily affirmations in the present tense, e.g., “I am regularly jogging 5 kilometers.”
-This reinforces belief in your success.
+3. Daily Affirmations: Consider writing your goals affirmations in the present tense.
+For example, “I am regularly jogging 5 kilometers” reinforces belief in your success.

-4. Digital Tools: Use apps like Evernote or Notion to maintain your goal journal, making entries accessible and organized.
-For example, my colleague created a digital vision board using Pinterest, pinning images that reflect her aspirations, such as peaceful nature scenes for a fitness goal and bustling cities for a career-related one.
+4. Digital Tools: There are plenty of apps to help you maintain a goal journal.
+I have had clients use Evernote and Notion to name a few.
+One client even used a digital vision board on Pinterest.
+She pinned images that reflected her aspirations, such as peaceful nature scenes for a fitness goal and bustling cities for a career-related one.

 Write goals downWrite goals down to achieve them